 4. Client Vetting: Our services are expensive.
 Most people cannot afford them.
 Why sell to people who can’t afford us?
-The type of people who hire us do so for two reasons: (1) we are experts who provide high level book guidance (which this blog helps to prove), and (2) they want to save time, and this blog helps them see how time consuming this process is and how valuable our services can be.
-For the types of people who hire us, this blog sells us without ever trying to.
+The type of people who hire us do so for two reasons: 1.
+We are experts who provide high-level book guidance (which this book helps to prove), and 2.
+They want to save time, and this book helps them see how time consuming this process is, and how valuable our services can be.
+For the type of people who hire us, this book sells us without ever trying to.

-I cannot tell you what to do with your book, but I will invite you to take a similar approach.
-Put your best knowledge in your book and do not try to sell people—let them come to you because your knowledge is that useful to them.
+I cannot tell you what to do with your book, but I will invite you to take a similar approach to your book.
+Put your best knowledge in your book, and do not try to sell people—let them come to you because your knowledge is that useful to them.

 Not only because it’s the ethical thing to do, but it’s also the most effective.